What to expect from an occupational health examination?

 The employer is required to provide an initial medical examination:

-The cost of an initial medical examination is usually around 500 crowns, but the employer should cover the full cost of the examination.
+The cost of an initial medical examination is usually around 500 crowns, but the employer should cover the entire cost of the examination.
 The applicant pays for the initial medical examination at the start of the employment relationship and the employer reimburses it after the employment relationship has started (but they can agree that it will be reimbursed even if the employment relationship has not started).
 If the check-up is arranged by your GP, he or she will usually provide you with a receipt which you will then have your employer reimburse.

 Regular (periodic) medical examination of the employee

-By means of periodic medical examinations, the employer is to check whether the employee is still fit to perform the work in question.
 However, the legislation quite logically sets different time periods for different positions.
 For example, while for a professional firefighter the period is 12 months, for a regular civil servant it would be 6 years.
 Whether the worker is under 50 or over 50 also plays a role.
 As the age increases, the interval shortens.

 Exceptional medical examination

 In some cases, it is also necessary to carry out an emergency medical examination if there are concerns that there has been a loss or change in fitness for work.
-This may be where the employee has not worked for more than 8 weeks following a work-related injury with severe consequences or for other reasons.
-The employer also has the right to order an extraordinary occupational examination if it has doubts about the employee’s medical fitness.
+This may be the case where the employee has not worked for more than 8 weeks after an accident at work with severe consequences or for other reasons.

 Exit medical examination